immasei/python-socket-smtp-server/README.md

 ### ABNF (Augmented Backus–Naur form)

 ABNF is a popular formal method of describing communication syntax.
-It is used in this assignment to help us formally define syntax of `SMTP-CRAM` Request and Response.
+It is used in this program to help us formally define syntax of `SMTP-CRAM` Request and Response.
 More information and examples can be found on the Internet.
 E.g.:

 - [Wikipedia](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form)
 - [RFC5234](https://www.rfc-editor.org/rfc/rfc5234)